Cathugger1/About-Me/README.md

 # About-Me
-Posted material about myself, contact info, and resumes/CV, as well as other projects noted.
+Posted material about myself, contact info, and resumes/CV, as well as other projects.